jjeongab/eth_gift_cards/README.md

 3. **For Demo:**
    - Connect MetaMask to localhost:8545
    - Import a Hardhat test account (private keys shown in Hardhat console)
+   - send the test account ETH to the main account
-   - Buy a gift card with a code like "GIFT123" and 0.01 ETH
+   - Buy a gift card with  generated code and 0.01 ETH
    - Switch to another account and redeem with the same code

 The system is intentionally simple but fully functional.
 It demonstrates understanding of Solidity, Web3 integration, and testing practices while being easy to explain in an interview setting.